openearth/xbeach-test-python/docs/waves.rst

 At least one more test should be added to in some way compare the results of the benchmark with that of the other runs.
 But their can probabaly be also thought of other individual checks that could be usefull.

+(Possibly temporary:)
-(temporary) After all these checks there are now 3 figures that are created per run.
+After all these checks there are now 3 figures that are created per run.
 In the first the result of 'Hmean_ratio' is plotted along the y-axis to give more insight in the results.
 The second figure containts a snap shot of the Hrms on the last timestep, which gives insight in the wave direction, wave groupiness and shadow zone.
 The last figure plot the massbalance of 'zs' in time, which gives insight in the amount of water entering and leaving the model.